influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/tools/index.md

 title: Tools
 ---

-This sections covers the available tools for interacting with InfluxDB.
+This section covers the available tools for interacting with InfluxDB.

 ## [API Reference](/influxdb/v1.0/tools/api/)